mohitpai/journey-optimizer.en/help/using/push/create-push.md

 * Rapid delivery is available for **[!UICONTROL Scheduled]** campaigns only, and is not available for API-triggered campaigns,
 * No personalization is allowed in the push message,
 * The target audience must contain less than 30M profiles,
-* You can execute up to 5 campaigns simulateneously using the Rapid delivery mode.
+* You can execute up to 5 campaigns simultaneously using the Rapid delivery mode.

 ### Activate Rapid delivery mode